dbmi-pitt/xmeso/README.md

 xmeso_data=C:\\Users\\zhy19\\XMESO_PITT
 ````

-The next thing that users may need to change is the provider information:
+The next thing that users may need to change is the provider information and the source system code:

 ````
 # provider info